 On the following page, data are presented for STAAR grades 3-8 and English I and II.
 The scale scores for STAAR grades 3-8 reading are on a vertical scale, and the scale scores for STAAR English I and II are on horizontal scales.
-Table 6.7 shows that within a grade level, the average STAAR scale score increases as a student's TELPAS proficiency level increases.
+Table 7.7 shows that within a grade level, the average STAAR scale score increases as a student's TELPAS proficiency level increases.
 In addition, the passing rate on STAAR increases as the TELPAS proficiency level increases within each grade level.
-State passing rates for all STAAR students can be found in the Test Results section of chapter 4, "STAAR."
+State passing rates for all STAAR students can be found in the Test Results section of chapter 4, "State of Texas Assessments of Academic Readiness (STAAR)."

-Table 6.7.
-2017 STAAR Grades 3-8 Reading, English I, and English II Performance by TELPAS Reading Proficiency Level for Students Who Participated in Both
+Table 7.7.
+2014 STAAR Grades 3-8 Reading, English I, and English II Performance by TELPAS Reading Proficiency Level for Students Who Participated in Both